search icon

 Get an Employer Identification Number (EIN) to register your LLC with the federal government.
 The acquisition of an EIN is a crucial step in legitimizing your business and is essential for various business activities.
 An EIN is also known as a Federal Employer Identification Number (FEIN) and Federal Tax Identification Number.
 An EIN is like a Social Security number for your business.
 It allows you to pay taxes, hire employees, and apply for a business bank account and business credit card.

-You can get one on the Internal Revenue Service (IRS) website or with us.
+You can get one on the Internal Revenue Service (IRS) website.

 Register for LLC for Business Taxes in Ohio